ga4gh/vrs/docs/source/appendices/truncated_digest_collision_analysis.rst

 Note that the collision probability depends on the number of messages, but not their size.

-Solving for the number of messages:
+Solving for the number of messages (not used further in this analysis):

 .. math:: m(b, P) = \sqrt{P * 2^{b+1}}